What is the DCF Terminal Value Formula?

 What is the Perpetual Growth DCF Terminal Value Formula?

-The perpetual growth method of calculating a terminal value formula is the preferred method among academics as it has the mathematical theory behind it.
+The perpetual growth method of calculating a terminal value formula is the preferred method among academics as it has a mathematical theory behind it.
 This method assumes the business will continue to generate Free Cash Flow (FCF) at a normalized state forever (perpetuity).

 The formula for calculating the perpetual growth terminal value is: